 We Are All Badgers is an award-winning comedy site written by the Big Cheese Badger and his paw-picked team.
 We are honoured and privileged to be the winner of the Best Badger-Related Comedy Website award at the prestigious We Are All Badgers awards.
 The Big Cheese Badger was a proud badger as he handed the award to himself.

 As well as badger-related-comedy We Are All Badgers also features its less popular sibling, non-badger-related-comedy; we cater to all tastes.
 Peruse these pages for stories, games, quizzes, competitions and, from next week, even prizes.

 Please note we accept no responsibility for time wasted from reading this site.
 Letters demanding compensation with be burnt.
 Emailed claims will be printed-out then burnt.

-We Are All Badgers complies with UK law on silly websites.
-The Silly Online Internet Website Act 1782 BC states that all visitors with leather teeth and five eyebrows must be accompanied by a capable adult gorilla.
-Visitors not complying with the law will be squeezed into a small biscuit tin by a ten-foot wide concrete mongoose.
+The Big Cheese Badger is proud to announce that We Are All Badgers now fully complies with UK law on silly websites.
+The Online Internet Website Act 1905 states that all visitors with leather teeth and five eyebrows must be accompanied by a capable adult gorilla or a fish wearing a bomber jacket.
+Visitors not complying with the law will be apprehended by the internet police, Interpol, and imprisoned up their own left nostril.